 Use our resources for Engineering Managers, designed specifically for the pharmaceutical industry to increase production efficiency with the unique features of the Matcon IBC Cone Valve.

+Technology is not enough without the knowledge of how to apply and harness its full potential.
 At Matcon we don't just build and supply powder handling systems - we consider your business needs and design systems specifically to meet those objectives.

 Powder Handling - our unique Cone Valve provides a reliable way to feed powders and granules into tablet compression or roller compaction.
 These are available in a range of sizes from 50L to 3500L.